unm-digital-futures/digital-history-review/docs/essays/you-are-here.md

 ### Sources

-[^source]: "You Are Here" *Rachel Stevens-Sculpture*.
+[^source1]: "You Are Here" *Rachel Stevens-Sculpture*.
 2011-2016. http://www.rachelstevenssculptor.com/portfolio_page/you-are-here-2/

 [^source2]: "Dedication Ceremony for 'You Are Here' by Rachel Stevens." *City of Albuquerque*.
 2017. https://www.cabq.gov/culturalservices/public-art/events/dedication-ceremony-for-you-are-here-by-rachel-stevens